 Conclusion

 This meta-analysis was an attempt to understand the relationship between individual factors and group creativity.
 It shows a link between self-efficacy and indicators of group creativity with a low level of evidence, and a small and positive moderation effect of time.
-During the search phase, we found that the majority of studies concern individual creativity, and studies concerning group creativity do not directly measure creativity, but the perception of creativity by an internal or observing member of the group.
-Direct measures of creativity (number of ideas generated, originality and usefulness) appear to be anecdotal, and the results found seem to mostly indicate a lack of relationship.
+During the search phase, we found that most studies concern individual creativity, and studies concerning group creativity do not directly measure creativity, but the perception of creativity by an internal or observing member of the group.
+Direct measures of creativity (number of ideas generated, originality, and usefulness) appear to be anecdotal, and the results found seem to mostly indicate a lack of relationship.
 Self-efficacy, a well-known individual factor in improving performance and learning (Bandura, 1997), is positively associated with all of the group creative outcome measures.
-In other words, it would appear that groups that feel they have the capacity to be creative are indeed creative, whether in terms of the number, originality, or usefulness of the ideas generated by these groups.
+In other words, it appears that groups feeling they have the capacity to be creative are indeed creative, whether in terms of the number, originality, or usefulness of the ideas generated by these groups.

+(*references included in the meta-analysis are marked with an asterisk at the end)

 References

 Amabile, T. M. (1996).
 Creativity and Innovation in Organizations.
 Harvard Business School Background Note, 239-396.